-The Office of Residential Life at Martin Methodist operates Criswell Hall, Upperman Hall, Oakwood Academic Excellence Apartments, and Student Apartments.
+The Office of Residential Life at The University of Tennessee Southern operates Criswell Hall, Upperman Hall, Oakwood Academic Excellence Apartments, and Student Apartments.
 While Criswell is a female facility, Upperman, Oakwood, and the Apartments are co-ed facilities.
 All students must complete an application through the Office of Residential Life, either for on-campus housing or for off-campus residency.

-Please see the Honor Code in this Student Handbook for Residential Life Policies (i.e. Rules and Regulations).
+Please see the Housing Handbook for Residential policies, rules, and regulations.

-The Residential Life Team is committed to making your experience within the residence halls a safe, student-centered, and memorable part of your time at Martin Methodist.
+The Residential Life Team is committed to making your experience within the residence halls a safe, student-centered, and memorable part of your time at The University of Tennessee Southern.
 By living on campus, our residential students are in the center of campus life with easy access to student organizations, sporting events, and on-campus resources.

 COVID-19 Response and Procedures